-- tests required by law HERE from and including 23 November for all international air and sea arrivals of six years of age or more from countries at high risk: the latest list covers 25 January-7 February inclusively and is HERE: the UK remains on it and so is classed as high risk therefore a test is required.
+- tests required by law for all international air and sea arrivals of six years of age or more from countries at high risk.
+The official list of these countries is updated regularly and can be accessed from THIS Government web page

 - tests must be PCR, TMA, or equivalent – see subpoint following, and must be physically carried out no more than 72 hours before arrival at your destination’s port or airport